 Providing proof of previous study

 All programmes require that you submit a certificate of previous study.
-This means that you have to provide your high school diploma if you are applying to our Bachelor's programme, or your Bachelor's degree certificate if you want to apply to one of our Master's programmes.
+This means that you have to provide your high school diploma if you are applying to our Bachelor's programme, or your Bachelor's degree if you want to apply to one of our Master's programmes.
 The same logic applies to all Doctoral programmes as well.

 In case you are submitting more than one application it is necessary to pay the application fee for each one of them.

 After you have completed the abovementioned steps and attached all the necessary documents to your application, you can officially submit it for processing.
-Please, be aware that specific study programmes have different admission requirements - this will change the number and nature of documents that are required of you during the application process.
+Please, be aware that specific study programmes have different admission requirements - this will change the number and nature of documents required of you during the application process.

 There are several ways how to get your diploma recognized:

 This process is inteded for single use only and can be used for one admission process.
 The process takes up to 30 days and costs 870 CZK (approx. 31 EUR/35 USD).